jac459/metadriver/README.md

 ## Maker Corner

-Hey, if you plan to create your own device for the meta, you are very much welcome and encouraged to do.
-You can go to the folling link in order to find plenty of information to do so.
+Hey, if you plan to create your own device for the metadriver, you are very much welcome and encouraged to do so.
+You can go to the folling link in order to find plenty of information on it.

 https://github.com/jac459/metadriver/blob/master/TUTORIALS.md